sieun-Bae/waah-api-doc/docs/source/aed.rst

 ***Notice*** Currently you should only pass one dataset with shape (1, 16000), otherwise API fails and returns HTTP status code 500.

+* (1, 16000) means 1 seconds, 16000Hz sampling rate.

+Our training data is configured closely with packed baby-cries.
+If you want accurate results, prepare 1-second audio data, full of baby cries.

-The API preprocess the audio data from client, so just provide raw audio data with proper shape.
+The API preprocess the audio data from client itself, so just provide raw audio data with proper shape.
 If you preprocess yourself, incorrect inference may occurs frequently.